awsdocs/amazon-connect-admin-guide/doc_source/concepts-telephony.md

 ## Claiming numbers in Amazon Connect<a name="concepts-claiming-numbers"></a>

 Amazon Connect provides you the ability to claim both direct dial and toll\-free numbers in supported countries from inventories maintained by AWS\.
 To claim a number, log into your Amazon Connect instance and select **Phone numbers**\.
-For instructions, see [Claim a phone number in your country](claim-phone-number.md)\.
+For instructions, see [How to get an Amazon Connect phone number in your current country](get-connect-number.md)\.

 ## Porting numbers<a name="concepts-porting-numbers"></a>